Ctrlpanel-gg/docs/docs/third-party.md

 :::

-## Market
+## Extention Hub ️

 :::tip

-You can add custom themes and other third party software for controlpanel from our [market](https://market.controlpanel.gg/).
+You can add custom themes and other third party software for controlpanel from our [Extention Hub](https://market.controlpanel.gg/).

 :::